This post may contain affiliate links. Please see my disclosure policy.

 Raspberry Lemon Layer Cake

-This is one of my favorite homemade layer cake recipes to make with fresh raspberries and the perfect cake for any celebration, from Mother’s Day to a special birthday!
+This is one of my favorite layer cake recipes to make with fresh raspberries and perfect for any celebration, from Mother’s Day to a special birthday!

 The lemon cake crumb tastes so soft and buttery, a nice complement to the sweet raspberry filling.
 Topped with a tumble of raspberries, a touch of cream cheese adds the most luscious flavor and texture to the raspberry frosting.

 Love baking with raspberries?
-You may also love my collection of raspberry dessert recipes!
+Find more inspiration in my full collection of raspberry dessert recipes!

 Raspberry Lemon Layer Cake

-• Cake flour – For a soft and fluffy layer cake with a fine crumb, cake flour is the secret.
+For a soft and fluffy layer cake with a fine crumb, cake flour is the secret.
+Fresh lemon zest adds natural lemon flavor to the cake layers, and for moisture and lightness, we’re using Greek yogurt and buttermilk.

-• Raspberry preserves – To flavor the frosting and layer between the cake layers.
+Raspberry preserves flavor the raspberry cream cheese frosting and act as a filling between the cake layers.
 I love Bonne Maman raspberry preserves!
 You can also use your favorite brand of raspberry jam.

-• Fresh raspberries – To layer in the cake and decorate the top.
+You’ll also need fresh raspberries to layer over the jam and decorate the top.

 Raspberry Lemon Layer Cake